-This week marks the anniversary of the Great Fire of Rome, one of the worst disasters ever to hit the city of Rome.
-This tragic event took place during the reign of Nero in 64 A.D.
+This week marks the anniversary of the Great Fire of Rome, one of the worst disasters ever to hit the Eternal City.
+This tragic event took place during the reign of Nero in 64 AD.
 The fire began in the merchant area of the city near the Circus Maximus and rapidly spread through the dry, wooden structures of the Imperial City.
 According to Tacitus, the fire burned for six days and seven nights.
 Only four of the fourteen districts of Rome escaped the fire; three districts were completely destroyed and the other seven suffered serious damage.

 Despite his efforts to quell the blaze and rebuild the city, rumors accusing Nero soon arose.
 It was believed that the Emperor had ordered the torching of the city so that he could rebuild Rome to his liking.
 The ancient sources carry conflicting accounts of whether the fire was started deliberately or was an accident.
 Suetonius and Cassius Dio point the finger at Nero as the culprit, burning the city in order to construct a new Imperial palace, whilst Tacitus says that an obscure new religious sect called the Christians confessed to causing the blaze.
 To make matter worse, Cassius Dio tells us that Nero sang the “Sack of Ilium” in stage costume as the city burned.
 Nero himself blamed the fire on the Christians and, according to Tacitus (Annals XV.44), ordered them to be thrown to dogs, while others were crucified or burned to serve as lights.